jtc2/THavalon/README.md

 Tristan and Iseult ("The Lovers") are two Good roles that know each other as Good.

 The Lovers are a valid target for Assassination.

+Note that in 5 and 6 player games, it is possible for there to be only one Lover.
+In games with at least 7 players, if there is only one Lover present, they become Uther instead (see below).

+#### Uther
+Uther is a Good role that replaces a lone Lover in games with at least 7 players.
+Uther is told that one random person is also Good, but is not provided any information on their role beyond that.

+Uther cannot appear in games with less than 7 players, or in a game where both Tristan and Iseult are present.

 #### Lancelot
 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.